Quantum Break

-Quantum Break is a 2016 science fiction action-adventure third-person shooter video game developed by Remedy Entertainment and published by Microsoft Studios for Windows and Xbox One.
+Quantum Break is a 2016 action-adventure third-person shooter video game developed by Remedy Entertainment and published by Microsoft Studios for Windows and Xbox One.
 The game centers on Jack Joyce (Shawn Ashmore), granted time manipulation powers after a failed time-machine experiment, as he comes into conflict with former friend Paul Serene over how to deal with an apocalyptic "End of Time".
 In addition, the game includes platform game elements in less action-oriented segments.
 There are also "junction points" that affect the game's outcome.
 The game features episodes of an integrated live-action television show, featuring the actors of the characters.
 The characters interact with the player's choices, displaying the results of the decisions made.